 Bust the stress, boot the workism

 A good vacation is always the greatest stress buster.
 And when it’s a vacation taken in a country whose mantra is “pura vida”, or “pure life”, the potential for ultimate relaxation is even greater.
 There’s nothing quite like a tropical getaway to escape the bubble and gain some perspective too.
-When you’re enjoying an ocean view, it’s much harder to buy into the idea of “workism”, or, the belief that work is the centrepiece of one’s identity and life’s purpose.
+When you’re enjoying an ocean view, it’s much harder to buy into the idea of “workism”, or, the belief that work is the centerpiece of one’s identity and life’s purpose.

 At Cayuga, we have many a magic antidote for stress and self-discovery.
 As for traditional wellness, spa treatments and yoga classes are a great place to start.
-Then there are the alternative rituals such as temazcal-inspired sweat ceremonies, cacao ceremonies and sound healing that draw on ancient wisdom to realign the mind, body and spirit.
+Then there are the alternative rituals such as temazcal-inspired sweat ceremonies, cacao ceremonies and sound healing that draw on ancient wisdom to realign the mind, body, and spirit.
 Throw in a few active adventures to get the endorphins rushing as well as some natural, nutrient-rich food to boost your mood, and you’ll be doing something every day to directly counter the demands of modern life.

 Culture and connection for the soul

 Busy lives make it difficult to find quality time with friends and family, and big city living can be strangely isolating.
 But while the urban experience isn’t designed for connection, the Cayuga experience certainly is.
-Being a Costa Rican hospitality group, we put a lot of emphasis on community, creating ways for our guests to enjoy meaningful social interactions amongst each other, as well as plenty of chill time with their families, partners and friends.
+Being a Costa Rican hospitality group, we put a lot of emphasis on community, creating ways for our guests to enjoy meaningful social interactions amongst each other, as well as plenty of chill time with their families, partners, and friends.
 Cooking classes, guided tours and the many in-house activities we host are all about human connection; our friendly local hotel teams make the resort experience feel like a welcoming second home; and as for culture, we’ve worked that element into every detail.
 After all, it’s essential to the essence of life.

 So, if you’re looking to overcome some of modern life’s issues, consider Costa Rica and the Cayuga Collection.
-All it might take is good fix of Mother Nature, a sweet escape from the stresses of civilization, and a few wholesome social interactions for you to reconnect with what’s really important.
+All it might take is a good fix of Mother Nature, a sweet escape from the stresses of civilization, and a few wholesome social interactions for you to reconnect with what’s really important.
 What’s there to lose?